 In July 2000 I went to work at the IRIS/PASSCAL Instrument Center on the New Mexico Tech campus in Socorro, New Mexico.
 IRIS, Incorporated Research Institutions for Seismology, is a consortium of about 125 colleges, universities and research institutions.
 PASSCAL, the Program for Array Seismic Studies of the Continental Lithosphere, Instrument Center provides portable seismic monitoring equipment, and software to process the data collected, for geophysicists and others to use in experiments around the world.
 All of the equipment is owned by the U.S. Government, and the whole program is funded through the National Science Foundation.

 Above is a picture of the instrument center taken on June 24, 2002 at about

 noon.
 The haze was the smoke from the forest fires that were about to devour

 Show Low, Arizona which is about 250 miles west of Socorro.
 The fire gave

 Show Low a break and stopped at the edge of town.

 More on the PASSCAL Instrument Center is here.

 Below is a list of projects that I have travelled for.
 The explanations are not too terribly technical in nature since they were mostly here just to let my mom know what I did for a living.
-I am also way behind because I travel more than I can keep up with, and now I'm redoing the site, so...I'll get there!
+They are also way behind because I traveled more than I could keep up with, and now I'm redoing the site, so...I'll get there!